tom-seddon/acorn_mos_disassembly/docs/refresh.md

 # how to use

-Version D and later come with prebuilt ROM images in the zip, that you can program and use straight away, and use as a base for further modification.
+Version E and later come with prebuilt ROM images in the zip, that you can program and use straight away, and use as a base for further modification.
 For more details about what's included, see [the prebuilt versions notes](./prebuilt.md).